Pregnancy ups risk of heart attack, study says

 The more common reason pregnant women had a heart attack was a condition called coronary dissection, a separation of the layers of the artery wall that blocks blood flow.
 They said this condition is very rare among non-pregnant patients.

 This suggests that in at least some cases, the traditional approach to treating the condition during pregnancy and post partum may not always be best, researchers said.

-Researchers found that most pregnant women did not have traditional cardiovascular risk factors, such as high cholesterol, high blood pressure and diabetes.
-Yet their heart attacks were more severe and the death rate was 2 to 3 times higher than what is expected of non-pregnant women the same age.
+They found that most pregnant women did not have traditional cardiovascular risk factors, such as high cholesterol, high blood pressure and diabetes.
+Yet the pregnant women's heart attacks were more severe and the death rate -- 7 of every 100 women with a heart attack -- was 2 to 3 times higher than what is expected of non-pregnant women the same age.

 - Thousands of Gaza civilians flee after Israeli warning |